 - Medication administration, personal care, grooming and assistance with daily tasks

-- Access to Health services, including rehabilitation including access to on-site physicians, geriatric psychiatry, dental care and podiatry
+- Access to health services, including on-site physicians, geriatric psychiatry, dental care, podiatry and out-patient rehabilitation

 AWARD-WINNING DESIGN FOR DEMENTIA